Architecture

 The three transports plus the unifying Transport wrapper.
 One transport per protocol family.

 HTTP1Transport: raw TCP, TLS via uTLS, HTTP/1.1 framing through thesardanioss/httpfork.
-Kicks in when a host doesn't speak H2 or H1's been forced.HTTP2Transport: uTLS for the ClientHello, then a customhttp2.ClientConnfrom thesardanioss/httpfork.
-That custom conn is what lets us send Chrome's exactSETTINGSorder,PRIORITYframes,WINDOW_UPDATEvalue, and HPACK indexing policy.HTTP3Transport:quic-gofromsardanioss/quic-go(with thePRIORITY_UPDATEfix and Chrome-style initial packet shaping) plushttp3.Transport.
+Kicks in when a host doesn't speak H2 or when H1 was forced.HTTP2Transport: uTLS for the ClientHello, then a customhttp2.ClientConnfrom thesardanioss/httpfork.
+The custom conn is what lets the library send Chrome's exactSETTINGSorder,PRIORITYframes,WINDOW_UPDATEvalue, and HPACK indexing policy.HTTP3Transport:quic-gofromsardanioss/quic-go(with thePRIORITY_UPDATEfix and Chrome-style initial packet shaping) plushttp3.Transport.

-- Speculative TLS for proxy CONNECT: sends the CONNECT request and the TLS ClientHello in one TCP write.
-Saves a round-trip.
+- Speculative TLS for proxy CONNECT: sends the CONNECT request and the TLS ClientHello in one TCP write, saving a round-trip.
 Off by default because some proxies choke on it.
-Toggle via
+Toggled by

 WithEnableSpeculativeTLS. - Happy Eyeballs: IPv4/IPv6 racing inside the H3 dial functions.
-First address that completes the QUIC handshake wins.
-The loser gets closed.
+The first address to complete the QUIC handshake wins; the loser gets closed.

 raceH3H2: protocol racing.
-When a host advertises H3 via Alt-Svc and you haven't forced a protocol, an H3 dial and an H2 dial fire off in parallel.
-First successful handshake wins.- TLS session ticket cache: in-memory by default, pluggable via
+When a host advertises H3 via Alt-Svc and no protocol has been forced, an H3 dial and an H2 dial fire in parallel.
+The first successful handshake wins.- TLS session ticket cache: in-memory by default, pluggable via

-WithSessionCache(backend, errCb)for distributed setups (Redis, etc.). - Connection pool: per-transport with idle timeout.
+WithSessionCache(backend, errCb)for distributed setups (Redis and friends). - Connection pool: per-transport with an idle timeout.
 H3 idle is set via

 WithQuicIdleTimeout.